aalemayhu/jamstack-oslo/meetings/meeting-planning-03-01-2019.md

 ## Which companies in Norway use Netlify?

-This was an idea originally from Aman and I made a npm module [isun][4] which just checks the HTTP headers for Netlify related string.
-The plan is to use this to build a website that reads company data from [Brønnøysundregistrene][5] and detects possible companies we can invite to talk.
+This was an idea originally from Aman and I made a npm module [isun][4] which just checks the HTTP headers for a Netlify related string.
+The plan is to use this to build a website that reads company data from [Brønnøysundregistrene][5] so we can find more companies we can invite to talk.
 We already have a good list of potentials but it won't hurt to grow it.

 ## January Meetup